 Of course, there is no single recipe for Italian Bolognese sauce; the ratios vary, but the basic ingredients remain the same.
 After extensive research and countless tests, I came up with what I think is the closest to the sauce I tasted in and around Bologna.

-I’ll first break down the recipe into detailed steps with helpful pictures, but you can also skip it all and jump to a printable version of the recipe at the bottom of the post.
+This article first breaks down the recipe into detailed steps with helpful pictures, but you can also skip it all and jump straight to a printable version of the recipe if this is what you’re looking for.

 Onion, celery, carrots—a.k.a. soffritto